Fontbane/pokeruby493/README.md

 * You can now run indoors

-* There's 5 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash and Dark Pulse.
+* There's 6 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash, Dark Pulse and Sucker Punch.

 * There's 2 new evolution stones, the Shiny Stone for Roselia and the Dusk Stone for Misdreavus and Murkrow.